-The renunciation of single elements in Scrum (roles, rules and rituals), and thus the deviation from the standard as recorded in the Scrum Guide, is called Scrumbut.
+The abandonment of individual elements in Scrum (events, accountabilities or artefacts), and thus the deviation from the standard as stated in the Scrum Guide, is called Scrumbut.
 The expression goes back to “We use Scrum, but …”.

 In practice, there are also scrumbuts that do not correspond to the positive intention.
 The implementation of workshops to determine requirements is not defined in Scrum, even if such workshops can be useful.
 Not to do something, although it would be positive for the development of a solution, is not in the sense of Scrum, so that also here one can speak of a Scrumbut.